ULHPC/tutorials/tools/conda/README.md

 The [Micromaba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) package manager is a minimal yet fairly complete implementation of the Conda interface in C++, that is shipped as a standalone executable.
 The package manager operates strictly on the user-space and thus it requires no special permissions are required to install packages.
 It maintains all its files in a couple of places, so uninstalling the package manager itself is also easy.
 Finally, the package manager is also lightweight and fast.

-!!! important ""
 **UL HPC provides support only for the Micromamba package manager.**

 ### Installation